How to configure an .htaccess file on Web Hosting Classic

 :

-directly to http://newsite.com/
+to http://newsite.com/

-with the name of the page as argument
+with the page name as an argument:

 .htaccess